RAbraham/mercylog/docs/journey.rst

 * Read the Dedalus paper in part.
 Got excited about the idea of declaratively specifying time and space in addition to computation.
 * Read the MLog paper.
 My mind started churning.
 MLog talks about iteration with time steps.
 Dedalus is about state in time steps.
 Can they both be combined?
 * Read the differential dataflow work by Frank McSherry.
 Got excited about having a runtime for Dedalus.

+2019:
+^^^^^
+* Read the Bashlog paper.
+They compiled Datalog to Bash Scripts It excited me to bits.
+Bashlog showed amazing performance just using core UNIX software and had a comparable performance to most state of the art Datalog impelmentation.
+I decided to just build a Python wrapper around it.
+Though I was working all day with my startup, I would work on it for 20 mins a day at night before I slept :).
+That was the first iteration of mercylog and it worked!